sjswerdloff/rtregistrationcalc/README.md

 python gui.py
 ```

-The algorithm for Table Top Corrections calculation (for MOSAIQ appears to be):
+The algorithm for the Table Top Corrections calculation (for MOSAIQ) appears to be:

 Apply the inverse rotation of the registration matrix to the difference of
 the planned isocenter (in reference CT coordinates) and the translation specified in the 4x4 registration matrix.